carpentries-incubator/reproducible-publications-quarto/_episodes/08-biblio-crossref.md

 > Following the same process described,
 > insert a parenthetical citation to the publication “Welcome to the tidyverse”
 > ([https://doi.org/10.21105/joss.01686](https://doi.org/10.21105/joss.01686))
-> where there is a mention to this package in the data paper.
+> where there is a mention to this package in the data paper (look for insert citation here).
 >
 > > ## Solution
 > > ```